SamYatesSmith/BabyFoodBoxes/README.md

 ### Main

 The main elements of the page consist of the following:
-- a top tagline, in the form of a poem and the bottom information section offering a general introduction to Happy Baby Belly.
+- A top tagline, in the form of a poem and the bottom information section offering a general introduction to Happy Baby Belly.
 - Sandwiched between these is a fully responsive picture of some of the produce you may expect from a HBB basket.

 <img src="https://github.com/SamYatesSmith/BabyFoodBoxes/blob/main/assets/images/README%20images/main.png">